melodymale/melodymale.github.io/_pages/about.md

 But that's okay, I got a plan.
 What about start with Cybersecurity instead?

-Sound good, let'us get it!!
+Sound good, let's get it!!